 The City provides a wide range of recreation and physical activity programs.
 While subsidized by tax revenues from the citizens of Barrie, these programs often include a registration fee to offset program costs.
 RecACCESS is a fee assistance program that provides support to low-income families and individuals in Barrie by providing qualifying participants with a RecPASS membership and youth credits that can be applied to the registration fee for qualifying programs and activities.

 Interested participants must complete an application form and provide documents (as indicated on the form) related to financial and family situation.
-Approved participants, including immediate family members, will have a credit added to a special RecACCESS account within the City of Barrie’s Recreation Registration System.
-Participants then register for the programs and activities of their choice following normal registration procedures, with the credit on their account being used to pay in whole or in part for the associated registration fees.
+Approved participants, including immediate family members, will have a membership set up and youth will have a credit added to a special RecACCESS account within the City's Recreation Registration System.
+Youth participants then register for the programs and activities following normal registration procedures, with the credit on their account used to pay associated registration fees in whole or in part.

 All applicants must be permanent full-time residents of Barrie.
 This criteria applies to individual applicants and all family members who will receive a RecACCESS grant benefit.
 In addition, total net household income must fall under one of the following limits:

-Individual applicants (family size: 1 person) must be over the age of 18 and have no dependants, and must not be married or living in a legally recognized common-law relationship.
+Individual applicants (family size: 1 person) must be 18 or older and have no dependants, and must not be married or living in a legally recognized common-law relationship.
 The individual RecACCESS benefit may only be used by the applicant and is not transferrable.